Translations

 The Hike Up

-The weather was sunny and warm, about 65 Fahrenheit.
-We touched the post to mark our start, at 1:12 PM.
+The weather was sunny and warm, about 65 degrees Fahrenheit.
+We touched the post to mark our start at 1:12 PM.
 If a meal could be made of poison oak, we would eat our fill.
 Just don't touch it!

-A few seconds later, I took the photograph, below, looking south.
+A few seconds later, I took the photograph below looking south.
 That tree had been split a while also.
 It's where I place my canteen and cap now.
-Our sweaty T-shirts and hair dried a while, with a warm breeze coming from the southwest.
+Our sweaty T-shirts and bodies dried a while with a warm breeze coming from the southwest.

 The Podcast

-A young man was sitting on the “viewing rock” at the west bluff.
-It's a big rock, on which I've stood and taken many photographs, over the years.
+A young man was sitting on the west bluff rock outcropping.
+It's a big rock, on which I've stood and taken many photographs over the years.
 He didn't speak, while we were at the bluff.
 It looked like he was playing with his semi-intelligent phone.

-Of course, since Mrs. Appalachian Irishman drove me home, after 36 days in two hospitals, on May the 4th, 2016, I had to hike “My Mountain” on that “may the fourth be with you” day.
-May the fourth has deeper meaning to me than all the lame Star Wars jokes!
+Of course, since Mrs. Appalachian Irishman drove me home, after 36 days in two hospitals, on May 4, 2016, I had to hike “My Mountain” on that “may the fourth be with you” day.
+May the fourth has deeper meaning to me than all those lame Star Wars jokes!

-By the way, don't forget to read the full written remarks that describe the podcast!
-Once we started back down the same west trail, I spoke with the young man, at the bluff.
-He was sitting on the “viewing rock” drawing!
+By the way, don't forget to read the full written remarks that describe the podcast episode!
+Once we started back down the same west trail, I spoke with the young man at the bluff.
+He was sitting on the “viewing rock” and drawing!
 He's an artist!
-The view was inspiring his art.
+The view inspired his art.
 Don't assume.
 You know what that makes out of you and me!

 The Hike Down

-The photograph, below, was two minutes after the one above.
+The photograph below was taken two minutes after the one above.
 The “defiant tree,” as I call it, shows on the flat area under the rock ledge.
 I always touch it.
 I still wonder how that tree grew in that location.
-Of course, the tree petrified years before I started hiking House Mountain.
+Of course, the tree seemed to have petrified years before I started hiking House Mountain.
 It remains defiant.

-Another “hiking theology” message is: don't allow life to destroy you!
-Grow where you are planted, even if it's not a good spot.
+Another hiking theology message is: Don't allow life to destroy you!
+Grow where you are planted, even if it's not in a good spot.
 Even if you grow at an angle, your growth will be toward the Son, who gives Light, to help you grow.

 Conclusion

-This is the Appalachian Irishman signing off, for now.
-I hope that you read the other “two very serious articles on family and heritage.”
+This is the Appalachian Irishman signing off for now.
+I hope that you read the other “two very serious articles about family and heritage.”
 The podcast and the hike are dedicated to my mother-in-law and to my adoptive mother.

 No comments: